Lectures and Programs

 Learn the ins and outs of FindMyPast – one of the largest online website for UK and Irish records.
 This introduction to search and strategy techniques will help you locate, evaluate, and make sense of what’s available for your research.

-Crime, Prison, and Punishment: Researching UK Criminal and Prisoner Records online and at the National Archives
+Crime, Prison, and Punishment: Researching UK Criminal Records

 Whether by choice or circumstance, some of your ancestors may have found themselves on the wrong side of the law.
 The vast array of criminal and prison records available online and at the National Archives in Kew can offer researchers a great deal of information for their ancestors in a pre-census world.